arlofonseca/fivem-parking/README.md

 # vgarage

 This simple vehicle / garage management system was designed with the intention to move towards a more generic structure, deciding whether you own / have a vehicle and where it is at the moment.
 In other words, with this system you have the ability to access your owned vehicle(s) from anywhere you would like.
+Only the impound is static.

 # Usage